XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

               wget https://dl.bintray.com/boostorg/release/1.67.0/source/boost_1_67_0.tar.gz

-      2. Untar `boost_1_67_0.tar.gz`.
+      2. Extract `boost_1_67_0.tar.gz`.

               tar xvzf boost_1_67_0.tar.gz

-      3. Access the new `boost_1_67_0` directory:
+      3. Change to the new `boost_1_67_0` directory.

               cd boost_1_67_0

-      4. To prepare the Boost.Build system for use, run:
+      4. Prepare the Boost.Build system for use.

               ./bootstrap.sh

-      5. To invoke Boost.Build to build the separately-compiled Boost libraries, run the following command.
-Replace `<number of parallel jobs>` with the number of jobs to run in parallel.
-Choose this value based on the number of CPU cores you want to use for building.
+      5. Build the separately-compiled Boost libraries.
 This may take about 10 minutes, depending on your hardware specs.

-              ./b2 -j <number of parallel jobs>
+              ./b2 -j 4

+          **Tip:** This example uses 4 processes to build in parallel.
+The best number of processes to use depends on how many CPU cores your hardware has available.
+You can use `cat /proc/cpuinfo` to get information about your hardware's processor.

       6. Set the environment variable `BOOST_ROOT` to point to the new `boost_1_67_0` directory.
 It's best to put this environment variable in your `.profile`, or equivalent, file for your shell so it's automatically set when you log in.
 Add the following line to the file: